Huntsville, Alabama: Transportation

-Huntsville is served by several U.S. Highways, including 72, 231, 431 and an Interstate highway spur, I-565, that links Huntsville and Decatur to I-65.
+Huntsville is served by several major highways including US 72, US 72 Alt., US 231, US 431 and Interstate 565 (with a connection to I-65 in Decatur).
 Alabama Highway 53 also connects the city with I-65 in Ardmore, Tennessee.
-Major roadways include University Drive, Governors Drive, Airport Road, Memorial Parkway and Research Park Blvd.
+Other major roadways include University Drive, Governors Drive, Airport Road, Memorial Parkway and Research Park Boulevard (SR 255).

-Public transit

 Public transit in Huntsville is run by the city's Department of Parking and Public Transit.
 The Huntsville Orbit runs 11 fixed routes throughout the city, mainly around downtown and major shopping areas like Memorial Parkway and University Drive and has recently expanded some of the buses to include bike racks on the front for a trial program.
 The city runs Access, a demand-response transit system for the handicapped, and CommuteSmart, a county-wide carpooling program.